demontiejr/asymptus/README.md

 and [installing LLVM](http://llvm.org/docs/GettingStarted.html#getting-started-quickly-a-summary).
 Note that its necessary to also install clang, the LLVM front-end.

-Once you have a working installation of LLVM 3.4, you can download the Asymptus binaries or source code and install it.
+Once you have a working installation of LLVM 3.4, you can download the Asymptus source code and install it.

 ## Usage